Dinosaur Ridge Staff

 Libby Landen, Marketing Director

-Libby leads the Friends of Dinosaur Ridge (FoDR) marketing efforts and is keenly focused on maximizing the organization’s resources, expanding its reach, and elevating its position within the philanthropic sector.
-Prior to joining FoDR, Libby worked in Washington, D.C. as the VP, Strategic Marketing for the National Retail Federation managing the association’s marketing team.
+Libby leads Dinosaur Ridge’s marketing efforts and is keenly focused on maximizing the organization’s resources, expanding its reach, and elevating its position within the philanthropic sector.
+Prior to joining Dinosaur Ridge, Libby worked in Washington, D.C. as the VP, Strategic Marketing for the National Retail Federation managing the association’s marketing team.
 She has a strong background in dynamic marketing and communications strategy as well as advocacy, membership, and event campaigns.
-Libby joined the Friends of Dinosaur Ridge in April 2019.
+Libby joined the Dinosaur Ridge in April 2019.

 (410) 279-8158; Libby.Landen@dinoridge.org